-You and your boyfriend have just recently made your relationship official, yet he already wants to spend a lot of time with you.
-And he’s interested in learning everything there is to know about you.
-And he wants to make sure you get home safely—or even safe to and from work.
-If it feels excessive, it is probably signs that you have a controlling boyfriend
+You and your boyfriend have just recently made your relationship official, yet he already wants to spend a lot of time with you. and he’s interested in learning everything there is to know about you.
+And he wants to make sure you get home safely—or even safely to and from work.
+If it feels excessive, it is probably a sign that you have a controlling boyfriend

 “You feel like you’re being sought, which is fantastic and feels amazing—until it feels dreadful,” says Megan Bruneau, RCC, a therapist in New York City who specializes in millennial relationships and other challenges.

 It’s not always easy to tell the difference between pure love and the signs of a dominating lover.
 In fact, according to Heather Lofton, Ph.D., a therapist at Northwestern University’s Family Institute, “a lot of signs of a controlling boyfriend can be extremely romanticized during the beginning of the relationship.”